Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/Controls.md

 The close agreement between the analytical plot & MATLAB output validated the accuracy of my calculations & demonstrates how classical control theory can be used to accurately predict closed-loop stability behavior.
 An important note for this system is the imaginary-axis intercepts.
 Their presence indicates instability in the system for large gain values.

-The second system introduced an open-loop zero at s = -0.5, significatnly altering the root locus trajectory & transient response characteristics.
+The second system introduced an open-loop zero at s = -0.5, significantly altering the root locus trajectory & transient response characteristics.
 <div style="text-align: center;">
     <img src="assets/root_locus_2.jpg" style="width: 100%; max-width: 1000px; height: auto">
     <p><em>Root locus plot for system 2</em></p>